lovell/sharp/docs/api-resize.md

 ## extend
-Extends/pads the edges of the image with the provided background colour.
+Extend / pad / extrude one or more edges of the image with either the provided background colour or pixels derived from the image.
 This operation will always occur after resizing and extraction, if any.